awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-set-up.md

 **To grant an IAM user permission for EC2 Instance Connect \(AWS CLI\)**

 1. Create a JSON document that includes the following content for the new policy:
-   + If your users only use the console or an SSH client to connect to an instance, use the following content for the policy:
+   + If your users only use an SSH client to connect to an instance, use the following content for the policy:

      ```
      {